paulinaczuchaj/Portfolio/README.md

 # Portfolio
 # About me
 My name is Paulina Czuchaj.
 I am a Master of Science in Biotechnology, but in one of my previous jobs I dealt with testing as an additional task.
 From that moment my interest in testing started.
-Currently I am working as a software tester in GIS Support company in Lublin.
-Recently I received Santander scholarship for SQL course and in my free time I am preparing for ISTQB exam.
+Currently I am working as a software tester in Predict Systems.

 # Current job resposibilites
 * Creating test cases